Tetraslam/tetrablog/blog/40_questions_year.md

 > "The only way of discovering the limits of the possible is to venture a little way past them into the impossible"
 - Arthur C. Clarke

 With my summer holidays just around the corner, I'll be writing more often on this blog and [on my newsletter](https://tetraslam.beehiiv.com).
-Stay on the [Kardashev](https://en.wikipedia.org/wiki/Kardashev_scale) Climb, builders.
+See you around!